Pokémon 4Ever: Plot

-Meanwhile, Ash Ketchum, Misty and Brock arrive in the neighbourhood of Arborville, spotting the legendary Suicune on a riverbank.
+Meanwhile, Ash Ketchum, Misty, and Brock arrive in the neighbourhood of Arborville, spotting the legendary Suicune on a riverbank.
 Speaking to Professor Oak, the trio learn he encountered Suicune himself many years ago, but they have to depart before he can explain how.
-The group are taken to the forest by a local named Mr. White, but encounter the elderly Towa and her granddaughter Diana, warned of the Voice of the Forest.
+The group are taken to the forest by a local named Mr. White, but encounter the elderly Towa and her granddaughter Diana, and are warned of the Voice of the Forest.
 Celebi and Sammy appear from the past, but the former hides, while Sammy comes to term with his time displacement.
-Ash, Sammy, Misty and Brock find the wounded Celebi and decide to take him to the Lake of Life, said to have healing waters.
+Ash, Sammy, Misty, and Brock find the wounded Celebi and decide to take him to the Lake of Life, said to have healing waters.

 Team Rocket pursue the children, joining forces with the Marauder.
 The children are guided to the lake by wild Pokémon, where Celebi is healed.
 That night, Ash and Sammy bond, hoping the latter can return to his era.
-The next day, the Marauder confronts the group, using a Dark Ball to capture Celebi and uses its immense powers over nature to encase it in enormous draconian-like armour made from the forest.
-Jessie is captured; the Marauder admitting he plots to overthrow Team Rocket's leader Giovanni and conquer the world.
+The next day, the Marauder confronts the group, using a Dark Ball to capture Celebi and uses its immense powers over nature to encase it in an enormous draconian-like armour made from the forest.
+After Jessie is captured, the Marauder admits he plans to use Celebi to overthrow Giovanni as leader of Team Rocket and take over the world himself.
 Ash, his friends, and Suicune battle to rescue Celebi from the Marauder's influence.